Managing Loan Debt

 Graduated Repayment

-With this plan your payments start out low and increase every two years.
+With this plan, your payments start low and increase every two years.
 The length of your repayment period will be up to ten years.
-If you expect your income to increase steadily over time, this plan may be right for you.
-Your monthly payment will never be less than the amount of interest that accrues between payments.
-Although your monthly payment will gradually increase, no single payment under this plan will be more than three times greater than any other payment.
+This plan may suit you if you expect your income to grow steadily.
+Your monthly payment will never be less than the amount of interest between payments.
+Although your monthly payment will gradually increase, no payment under this plan will be more than three times greater than any other payment.

 Income Contingent Repayment